25 Jun 2017 | ALM | Visual Studio Team Services | Dynamics CRM | Dynamics CRM Online | Git

 My colleagues and I ran into a interesting problem the other day; we noticed that on some records all the notes attached to it were being updated seemingly randomly being updated.
 At first glance I was confused as to why this was happening, but we eventually found the steps to reproduce it:

-1. Create a record Record 1 in an entity.
+in an entity.
 This can either be a custom entity or out-of-the-box entity with notes and attachments enabled.
+Record 1

 In past projects my release note strategy has been a combination of custom scripts (to pull the changesets between releases) and good old fashioned elbow grease to manually create the notes.
 I was curious to know ways about the ways to achieve the same in git and learning about the techniques used in popular open source projects.